Alliance Institute – Transnational Feminism(s)

-As liberal arts institutions, it is our mission to provide opportunities for faculty and students alike to develop and apply skills of deep critical inquiry that we might productively engage with the urgent and complex social crises of our contemporary world.
+As liberal arts institutions, it is our mission to provide opportunities for faculty and students alike to develop and apply deep critical inquiry that we might productively engage with the urgent and complex social crises of our contemporary world.
 Addressing and resolving large, complex problems that often cross international borders requires actions of many kinds involving multiple parties in diverse settings, as well as an understanding of the imperative of finding meaningful and efficacious local solutions to local problems.
 That said, a Global Alliance cross-institutional investigation of transnational feminism(s) will also reveal what might be global in our approaches.
 The 2020 Alliance Institute on Transnational Feminisms, bringing together faculty and students from a broad swath of Alliance institutions, will invite participants to undertake community-engaged learning to focus on generating empowering solutions to one of the most pressing issues of our time.

 In this highly interactive institute, participants will work together to: